Orlando Plastic Surgeon James Matas, MD

-- Notable Professional Associations and Memberships – Find out if he or she is involved in any professional organizations dedicated to field of plastic surgery.
+- Notable Professional Associations and Memberships – Find out if he or she is involved in any professional organizations dedicated to the field of plastic surgery.
 Active membership in certain professional associations, such as the American Society for Aesthetic Plastic Surgery (ASAPS), can indicate a verified level of credibility and expertise.
 For ASAPS membership, a plastic surgeon must be board-certified by the ABPS, have aesthetic plastic surgery privileges at an accredited surgical facility, demonstrate experience in a broad range of aesthetic procedures, abide by a strict code of ethics, and meet continuing education requirements.

-- Online Ratings and Reviews – Patient-generated ratings and patient reviews posted to top-tier social platforms can provide considerable insight into the experiences of real patients.
+- Online Ratings and Reviews – Patient-generated ratings and reviews posted to top-tier social platforms can provide considerable insight into the experiences of real patients.
 Plastic surgeons with a high average rating across the board often work hard to ensure patient satisfaction at every stage of treatment.
 Reading specific reviews written by verified patients can illuminate the surgeon’s strengths, the feel of the practice, the quality of results, and more.

 - Meet in Person for a Consultation – While online research is helpful, there is no substitute for a personal consultation with a plastic surgeon.
 Meeting face-to-face provides you with an opportunity to get a sense of a surgeon’s personality and unique approach.
 This is also a great time to ask all of the questions you have so that you can make the most informed decision about the surgeon that is right for you.
 The surgeon/patient relationship is one built on trust and comfort, and you should feel confident about moving forward with the surgeon you ultimately choose.